ibm-cloud-docs/account/account_faq.md

 You can't edit the name of a tag.
 To rename a tag, remove it and reassign the resource with a new tag.

-## What accounts do I own?
-{: #accounts-owned}
-{: faq}

-The IBM Cloud console header in the UI lists all accounts you are affiliated with as an owner or other role.
-To find the accounts you own you can also use the CLI to run the command ibmcloud account list.

-## How do I remove a service from my account?
-{: #accounts-service-removal}
-{: faq}

-This document will assist in [managing the resources in your resource list] (docs/overview?topic=overview-ui#dashboardview).